Yohai Ben-Nun

-Yohai Ben-Nun (יוחאי בן-נון; December 17, 1924 – June 6, 1994) was the sixth commander of the Israeli Navy and one of the founders of the Israeli Special Forces.
-Hero of Israel.
+Yohai Ben-Nun (יוחאי בן-נון; December 17, 1924 – June 6, 1994) was the sixth commander of the Israeli Navy, one of the founders of the Israeli Special Forces and a Hero of Israel.

 Biography

 Yohai Ben-Nun born on December 17, 1924, in Haifa to a Russian expatriate and a Palestinian Jew.
 His parents were members of the First Aliyah.
 He spent his childhood in Jerusalem.
-At the age of 16 he entered Agana.
+At the age of 16 he enlisted in the Haganah.
 Ben-Nun joined the Palmach in 1941 and spent three years training and eventually rising to the rank of a squad leader.
 In 1944, he joined the Pal-Yam, the sea corps of the Palmach.
-He participated in a covert operation in 1945, on which two British boats were sunk.
+He participated in a covert operation in 1945, in which two British boats were sunk.

 At the outbreak of the 1948 Arab–Israeli War, he founded Shayetet 13, the Israeli naval commando unit.
-He commanded a force which sank the Egyptian Navy flagship, the Emir Farouk, in the Israeli naval campaign in Operation Yoav, for which he was awarded the Hero of Israel decoration.
-When it was replaced by the Medal of Valor, he was automatically awarded the newer medal.
+He commanded a force that sank the Egyptian Navy flagship, the Emir Farouk, in the Israeli naval campaign in Operation Yoav, for which he was awarded the Hero of Israel decoration.
+When it was replaced by the Medal of Valor, he was awarded the newer medal automatically.

 Ben-Nun volunteered for an extremely risky mission.
 He was to ride an explosive boat (similar to an Italian MTM one) and aim it at the Egyptian sloop.
 Because the Egyptians would spot the boat and maneuver to avoid it, it had been decided that it would be guided by a volunteer sitting astride it.
 The volunteer would jump off at the very last moment—just 50–100 meters from the target.
 Even if Egyptian searchlights spotted the e-boat, it would be too late.
 Yohai and the boat were maneuvered as close as possible by rowboat before the e-boat was launched with Ben-Nun astride.
 His comrades began to row away after the explosion, but then they heard a voice and Ben-Nun appeared.
 Once on board the rowboat, he explained that the Egyptian searchlights had turned dark just as he got near enough to aim his boat and leap off.